-$$Cycles of concentration = \frac{Tower Water Conductivity (or Chloride content)}{Makeup Water Conductivity (or Chloride content)}$$
+$Cycles of concentration = \frac{Tower Water Conductivity (or Chloride content)}{Makeup Water Conductivity (or Chloride content)}$

-- Report describing and detailing the existing and/or proposed strategy of gray/black water recycling/reuse and/or rainwater harvesting including collection, distribution and storage - Hydraulic plans and schematics of the existing and/or proposed gray and black water system and/or rainwater harvesting system, including collection, distribution and storage - Calculations, estimations or metering data indicating the existing and/or proposed total recycled/reused water and/or harvested rainwater used - Calculations, estimations of the contribution of the recycled/reuse water and/or harvested rainwater to the building's annual water consumption (it is advised to submit the completed LOTUS Water Calculator Tool) - Evidence showing main existing equipment and existing components installed for water recycling/reuse or rainwater harvesting such as photographs, commissioning records, etc.

-- Landscape plan outlining the existing and/or proposed landscape design - List of all plants (with picture, name, information about watering patterns, information about whether species is native, locally adapted or introduced and estimated number of individuals per species (trees) and/or coverage (grasses - m2) - Metering records for water used for irrigation -OR- Calculations estimating landscape irrigation demand - Calculation of the existing and/or proposed irrigation demand reduction (it is advised to submit the completed LOTUS Water Calculator Tool)

-If using water efficient irrigation equipment:

-- Description of all existing and/or proposed water saving irrigation fixtures - Evidence of all existing water efficient irrigation fixtures installed such as photographs, plans, commissioning reports, etc.

-If using water recycling, reuse or rainwater harvesting:

-- Schematic drawings of existing and/or proposed reticulation network - Water balance showing amount of irrigation demand that can be met by recycled, reused water or harvested rainwater

-Narrative describing the existing and/or proposed strategies to maximize the cycles of concentration of the cooling tower
+Provisional Certification Stage Strategy A: Water recycling/reuse/harvest • Report describing and detailing the existing and/or proposed strategy of gray/black water recycling/reuse and/or water harvesting including collection, distribution and storage Hydraulic plans and schematics of the existing and/or proposed gray and black water system and/or water harvesting system, including collection, distribution and storage Calculations, estimations or metering data indicating the existing and/or proposed total recycled/reused water and/or harvested water used • Calculations, estimations of the contribution of the recycled/reuse water and/or harvested water to the building's annual water consumption (it is advised to submit the fully completed 'LOTUS Calculator - Water Calculations') • Evidence showing main existing equipment and existing components installed for water recycling/reuse or water harvesting such as photographs, commissioning records, etc. Strategy B: Water Efficient Landscaping Landscape plan outlining the existing and/or proposed landscape design • List of all plants (with picture, name, information about watering patterns, information about whether species is native, locally adapted or introduced and estimated number of individuals per species (trees) and/or coverage (grasses - m ) Metering records for water used for irrigation -OR- Calculations estimating landscape irrigation demand Calculation of the existing and/or proposed irrigation demand reduction (it is advised to submit the fully completed 'LOTUS Calculator - Water Calculations') If using water efficient irrigation equipment: Description of all existing and/or proposed water saving irrigation fixtures • Evidence of all existing water efficient irrigation fixtures installed such as photographs, plans, commissioning reports, etc. If using water recycling, reuse or water harvesting: Schematic drawings of existing and/or proposed reticulation network Water balance showing amount of irrigation demand that can be met by recycled, reused water or harvested rainwater Strategy C: Cooling Tower Water Use Narrative describing the existing and/or proposed strategies to maximize the cycles of concentration of the cooling tower